Finance and Funding

 College community charge

 Students are liable for a College community charge at the start of each academic year.
-The charge is compulsory for all students regardless of whether they expect to be based in College during the year and will be £81.00 for the full year in 2024/25.
-This charge entitles students to use the Hall and its facilities and helps the College keep meal charges for students as low as possible.
+The charge is compulsory for all students regardless of whether they expect to be based in College during the year and will be £81.00 for the full year in 2025/26.
+This charge entitles students to use the Hall and its facilities and helps the College keep meal costs for students as low as possible.
 The charge also contributes towards the upkeep of communal areas, and allows the College to support the GCR to run its events and other activities.

 Advice and help with financial matters

-Students who begin to experience financial difficulties during their course should contact the College Accountant in the first instance.
+Students who begin to experience financial difficulties during their course should contact the Assistant Accountant in the first instance.
 This should be done as soon as is practical so that they can be made aware of their options and directed towards other sources of help and support where possible.

 Travel and research grants